openchatai/copilot/llm-server/routes/workflow/readme.md

 4. **Execute Workflow:**
    Execute the steps of the most similar workflow.
 This might involve running API calls, functions, or any other kind of automated task that the workflow involves.

+---
+Tomorrow's strategy is about making things smoother.
+After you pinpoint the workflow you need, you can pick out the right APIs from the Swagger specification.
+Think of it like sorting out puzzle pieces of different colors and shapes.
+Once you have this organized, you can hand it over to the agent to work with.
+Remember, Swagger is like a collection of instructions in a colorful and clear picture book.
+You're just choosing the pages you need and giving them to the agent to follow.